 VE Anniversary Sawston Fun Run - Sunday 3rd May 2020

-The Sawston Fun Run exceeded expectations on Sunday 12th with one thousand, one hundred and six entrants being on the starting
+The Sawston Fun Run exceeded expectations on Sunday 12th May 2019 with one thousand, one hundred and six entrants being on the starting lines

-lines of the two charity fun runs that have earnt its reputation as being one of the best community events of its type in the
+of the two charity fun runs that have earnt its reputation as being one of the best community events of its type in the county.

 Elite runners from clubs in surrounding counties, social runners and families came together to complete either the 7.4k run or the shorter 4K route for walkers and the race for school years 1-6.
 The fine weather was ideal for the runners and it brought out large crowds who lined the streets, who with the Sawston Youth Group Band and the local samba band in the High Street, gave encouragement to walkers and runners alike.